EduardoCantos1998/TrabajoFinalSBI-PYT/README.md

-# SBIXPYT: RF approach for PPI
+# SBIXPYT: RF approach for PLI
 ![Results from 3IMX](3IMX_result.png?raw=true "Results from 3IMX")
 ## Table of Contents
 - [SBIXPYT: RF approach for PLI](#sbixpyt-rf-approach-for-ppi)